Manojsuthar2000/Understanding-the-stress-level-of-students-using-neuro-fuzzy-system/README.md

 2. copy paste whole anfis folder at this location:- C:\Users\Mahipal\Anaconda3\Lib\site-packages\
    In site-packages folder, if u already have anfis their plz replace it with this one

+by uploading in colab.research.google.com , you will be able to open it but you will not be able to run it